Table of Contents

 § Customer Support

-Konami may collect, use and store personally identifiable information that you voluntarily submit to us via email or other means when interacting with Konami customer service.
+Konami may collect, use and store personal information that you voluntarily submit to us via email or other means when interacting with Konami customer service.
 For example, we may provide on the Online Services a link through which a visitor can email to customer service addressing any issue a user encounters with a Konami product.
-Your email address and any personally identifiable information you choose to provide in the body of such email is used by Konami for purposes of addressing and responding to your question.
+Your email address and any personal information you choose to provide in the body of such email is used by Konami for purposes of addressing and responding to your question.

 § Konami Social Media Pages